McKlaud76/ZX-RGBI2HDMI/README.md

-ZX RGB-I to VGA & HDMI on RP2040-Zero
+ZX RGB-I to HDMI on RP2040-Zero
 =======
 © 2024 KWF